MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-tcvision-content.md

 ## Scenario details

 Mainframes are servers that process a large number of transactions.
-Mainframe applications generate and consume large amounts of data daily.
-With the introduction of public clouds that offer elasticity, cost optimization, ease of use, and easy integration, many x86 and mainframe applications are moving to the cloud.
-It's important for organizations to have a well-designed mainframe-to-cloud data integration and migration strategy.
+Mainframe applications produce and consume large amounts of data every day.
+The introduction of public clouds offers elasticity, cost optimization, ease of use, and easy integration.
+Many x86 and mainframe applications are moving to the cloud, so it's important for organizations to have a well-designed mainframe-to-cloud data integration and migration strategy.

 This scenario shows how to integrate an IBM Z (mainframe) data tier with Azure cloud data platform.
 To integrate mainframe with Azure cloud data platform, use [RDRS](https://www.tcvision.de/tcvision-real-time-mainframe-data-integration) software provided by [Rocket Software](https://www.rocketsoftware.com/news/rocket-software-acquires-bos-simplify-mainframe-modernization-and-accelerate-hybrid-cloud).